dbojan/csvEdit_Esmeralda/README.md

  `&lt; represents "<"; &gt; represents ">"; &amp; represents "&"; &apos; represents "'"; &quot; represents '"' `

 -changes in 2023-10-04-1
- added ability to sort table by column, when converting using command line.
+ fixed sorting of results ascending, on the top of the table. added ability to sort table by column, when converting using command line.